Writing your own terminal emulator

 Final words#

-I don’t need much more as I am using tmux inside each terminal.
+I do not need much more as I am using tmux inside each terminal.
 In my own copy, I have also added the ability to complete a word using ones from the current window or other windows (also known as dynamic abbrev expansion).
-This requires to implement a terminal daemon to handle all terminal windows with one process, similar to urxvtcd.
+This requires implementing a terminal daemon to handle all terminal windows with one process, similar to urxvtcd.

 While writing a terminal “from scratch”2 suits my need, it may not be worth it. evilvte is quite customizable and can be lightweight.
 Consider it as a first alternative.
-Honestly, I don’t remember why I didn’t pick it.
+Honestly, I do not remember why I did not pick it.

 Update (2017-02)

 evilvte has not seen an update since 2014.
 Its GTK+3 support is buggy.
-It doesn’t support the latest versions of the VTE library.
-Therefore, it’s not a good idea to use it.
+It does not support the latest versions of the VTE library.
+Therefore, it is not a good idea to use it.

 You should also note that the primary goal of VTE is to be a library to support GNOME Terminal.
-Notably, if a feature is not needed for GNOME Terminal, it won’t be added to VTE.
-If it already exists, it will likely to be deprecated and removed.
+Notably, if a feature is not needed for GNOME Terminal, it will not be added to VTE.
+If it already exists, it will likely be deprecated and removed.